 -

 Sun exposure – Ultraviolet (UV) rays and even visible light can stimulate your skin’s pigment-producing cells, called melanocytes, to produce excess melanin.
-This overproduction leads to the uneven patches that define melasma.
+These triggers increase pigment production, leading to the uneven patches that define melasma.
 That’s why sun protection, including daily use of a broad-spectrum sunscreen, is essential for both prevention and management.

 -